January 28, 2021

 If you want to do this workout at home, you might find it a bit tricky.
 However, if you own a resistance band and a pull-up bar, position yourself under the bar and connect the resistance band.
 The movement is very much the same.
 Just be sure that the resistance band is on tight.

 The overhead shoulder press is our next stop on shoulder exercises.
-You use the same bar that you have from benching.
+You use the same barbell that you have from benching.
 Instead of lifting it above your chest, you will be raising it behind your head.
-This exercise will also work on your upper back.
+This exercise will mainly focus on your shoulders and triceps, but it will also work on your upper back and traps.

 To help you with form, you can perform this workout on a Smith machine.
 These machines are controlled and have long bars connected to a chain that guides them up and down.
 They cannot be removed and are stuck straight, resulting in you needing to keep your form.